Avi0n/MeshCoreOne/docs/guides/Diagnostics.md

 ### RX Log Implementation

 **Packet Capture**:
-- Listens to transport layer packet stream
+- Listens to the radio's RX log event stream
 - Captures all received packets (including failed decodes)
-- Stores in memory buffer with configurable max size
+- Persists entries to the local database (scoped per radio), pruning old entries to a recent cap; the live view also holds the most recent entries in memory

 **Performance Considerations**:
 - **Memory**: Log entries are lightweight (~200 bytes each)